ravi-prakash1907/A-tracking-of-COVID-19/Main Documentation/Main Documentation.md

 ### * Data Collection

-Basically, we have collected the <b>raw data</b> from websites and GitHub repository.
+Basically, we have collected the **raw data** from websites and GitHub repository.

 ```R